isabella232/media-analytics.en-1/help/measurement-options/mm-milestone-tracking/migrate-ms-to-va.md

 </tr>
 <tr>
 <td>
-parentPodPosition
-<br/><br/>The position within the pod where the ad is played.
+parentPodPosition - The position within the pod where the ad is played.
 </td>
 <td>
 <pre>